gaphor/generic/docs/multidispatching.rst

 decorator on classes which define or override multimethods.

-You can also provide a "catch-all" case for multimethod using ``otherwise`` decorator like in example for multifunctions.
+You can also provide a "catch-all" case for multimethod using ``otherwise`` decorator just like in example for multifunctions.

 API reference
 -------------